The TU Clausthal

 Clausthal University of Technology was founded in 1775 as the "Clausthal Mining School" and has been a technical university since 1968.
 In addition to subjects in the field of energy and raw materials, which originated in the mining industry, it primarily offers courses in mechanical engineering, process engineering, mathematics, computer science, natural and material sciences and economics.
 The overall university theme is the circular economythe resource-efficient, sustainable circular economy.

-Clausthal University of Technology consists of 29 institutes dedicated to technical, scientific and economic topics.
-The institutes are divided into 3 faculties:
+Clausthal University of Technology comprises 28 institutes dedicated to engineering, natural sciences, and economics.
+These departments are divided into two faculties:

 6 Research centers